 Chest Port

-What Is a Chest Port?
+What is Chest Port?

 A chest port or mediport is a long term venous access device which is inserted entirely under your skin on the upper chest area and has a plastic tube attached which enters the vein.